ProGamerGov/captum/captum/optim/README.md

 Tutorials
 -----------------

-We also provide multiple tutorials covering a wide array of research for the optim module on the Captum website [here](https://captum.ai/tutorials/), or in the code reposity [here](https://github.com/pytorch/captum/tree/master/tutorials).
+We also provide multiple tutorials covering a wide array of research for the optim module on the Captum website [here](https://captum.ai/tutorials/), or in the code repository [here](https://github.com/pytorch/captum/tree/master/tutorials).

 FAQ